ShinYuFish/udacity-cs373_AI-for-Robotics/4_search/note_lesson4.md

   > min(d(a) + w(a)(b))
   > d(a): shortest path from starting point to point a
   > w(a)(b): distance(weight) between a and b

+## Dynamic Programming
+- Setting problem into subsystem, and optimize result in each system comes to the best solution at the end of process
+    + Given: map, goal
+    + output: best path for ANYWHERE

 ## Related Resource
 #### Reading Material